Federal Direct Loans

 We encourage you to make online payments at http://my.northwood.edu (Log in, click on WebAdvisor tab, click on the student section and then choose "Make a payment").

-Online payments can be made using an electronic check, MasterCard, American Express, VISA, or Discover.
-A 2.5% service fee will be assessed for credit card payments.
+Online payments can be made using an electronic check, American Express, Discover, MasterCard, or VISA.
+Credit card payment will be assessed a 2.5% service fee.
 Payments can be made in full for each semester in person using check or cash (at campus business office only).
-The Fall semester balance is due on August 12, 2013 and the Spring semester balance is due on January 2, 2014.